 - Provide the business with specific notice of which provisions of the law were violated and when; and

 - Afford the business a period of up to six months to correct the problem while remaining unable to access the business.

 The bill’s sponsors and supporters say they aim to protect business owners from the burden of understanding and complying with rules designed to ensure that people with disabilities can access public accommodations; they argue that the minutiae of disability law is too burdensome.
-(Though, in point of fact, these businesses have had 27 years to comply with the ADA.)
+(Though, in point of fact, these businesses have had nearly 28 years to comply with the ADA.)
 Instead, they aim to force people with disabilities to shoulder this burden and to provide businesses with information about the specific legal obligations that they are violating.

 Simply put, the rationale behind the ADA Education and Reform Act is preposterous; the ADA outlaws discrimination, yet this legislation would allow that very discrimination to exist until pointed out by the very people it discriminates again – and then allows that discrimination to continue for six more months.